-The Start-Up Visa Program: Canadian Direct Permanent Residency through Investment
+The Start-Up Visa Program: Canadian Direct Permanent Residency Through Investment

 The benefits of being a permanent resident of Canada include the right to live, work, and study in the country, as well as having access to social benefits such as social security or universal free healthcare.

-"Many investors choose the Start-up Visa program in future planning for their children.
-With Canada known for having one of the top education systems in the world, the benefits unlocked by permanent residency for children and students are abundant," notes Preeya Malik, Managing Director of Step Global, a leading investment immigration firm specializing in US and Canadian investment immigration programs.
+“Many investors choose the Start-Up Visa Program as part of future planning for their children.
+With Canada known for having one of the top education systems in the world, the benefits unlocked by permanent residency for children and students are abundant,” notes Preeya Malik, Managing Director of Step Global, a leading investment immigration firm specialising in US and Canadian investment immigration programs.

-Many people also choose Canada for a benefit not available in many other countries – universal healthcare.
-This is a system where healthcare is covered by the federal government in order to equalize the availability of quality health care to each of its residents and citizens.
+Many people also choose Canada for a benefit not available in many other countries — universal healthcare.
+This is a system where healthcare is covered by the federal government in order to equalise the availability of quality healthcare to each of its residents and citizens.
 For those thinking of retiring in Canada, or later sponsoring elderly parents, the Canadian healthcare system is attractive.

 Start-Up Visa Program vs. Provincial Entrepreneur Programs

-The Start-Up Visa Program is Canada's only remaining federal direct to permanent residency program at the moment.
-The Provincial Entrepreneur Programs allow entry into Canada through business investment; however, the investor must first enter on a work permit for a specified length of time and be re-evaluated for permanent residency later.
+The Start-Up Visa Program is Canada’s only remaining federal direct to permanent residency program at the moment.
+The Provincial Entrepreneur Programs allow entry into Canada through business investment.
+However, the investor must first enter on a work permit for a specified length of time and be re-evaluated for permanent residency later.
 The investor must also live in the province where the investment was made.
-Oftentimes, these other programs are contingent upon the success of the investor’s business resulting in an unpredictable path toward permanent residency, sometimes after relocating and living in Canada for years.
+Oftentimes, these other programs are contingent upon the success of the investor’s business, resulting in an unpredictable path towards permanent residency, sometimes after relocating and living in Canada for years.

 The cost of investing and maintaining a business, even in the provinces requiring the least amount of investment under Provincial Entrepreneur Programs, often becomes much more expensive than participation in the Start-Up Visa Program.